penpot/penpotqa-plugins/README.md

 ### Configure the Plugin

-Next, you need to edit the plugin's configuration file:
+Next, if you need it, edit the plugin's configuration file:

 1. Open the `manifest.json` file located in the `/public` folder.
 2. Make any necessary changes to the configuration.
 Note that any modifications to this file require you to restart the development server for changes to take effect.